Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Introduction

 \section{Introduction}

 Deep learning has powered enormous successes in Computer Vision and NLP over the past 10, or so, years.
-It has lead to significant improvements in object detection \cite{redmon2016you}, segmentation \cite{he2017mask}, as well as higher-level cognition tasks (\eg, Visual Question Answering \cite{antol2015vqa}, Visual Navigation \cite{mayo2021visual}, \etc).
+It has lead to significant improvements in object detection \citep{redmon2016you}, segmentation \citep{he2017mask}, as well as higher-level cognition tasks (\eg, Visual Question Answering \citep{antol2015vqa}, Visual Navigation \citep{mayo2021visual}, \etc).
 These successes have been enabled by both advances in parallel hardware (GPUs) and, perhaps more importantly, large-scale task-specific labeled datasets that allow supervised learning.
 This appetite for large data has, until very recently, stagnated progress, particularly in building general-purpose visual architectures.

 These types of considerations date back to the early days of machine learning, and deep learning in particular, where it has long been postulated that unsupervised, or self-supervised, learning could allow learning of robust and general feature representations that can then be readily used (or fine-tuned) to target tasks.
-Early works in vision date back to CNN-based unsupervised learning (\eg, using forms of denoising autoencoders \cite{pathak2016cvpr,vincent2008extracting}, colorization \cite{zhang2016eccv} or jigsaw puzzle \cite{doersch2015iccv,noroozi2016unsupervised} proxy objectives).
+Self-supervised learning has been explored in computer vision in various forms: denoising autoencoders \citep{pathak2016cvpr,vincent2008extracting}, colorization \citep{zhang2016eccv} or jigsaw puzzle \citep{doersch2015iccv,noroozi2016unsupervised} proxy objectives.
 However, the success of such self-supervised pre-training was somewhat limited.
-In contrast, the success of similar self-supervised ideas in NLP has been much more dominant with GPT \cite{brown2020GPT3} and BERT \cite{devlin2018bert} architectures, and their variants.
-These pre-training strategies now enable state-of-the-art, and in some cases human-level, performance on a wide array of natural language tasks.
+In contrast, the success of similar self-supervised ideas in NLP has been much more dominant with GPT \citep{brown2020GPT3} and BERT \citep{devlin2018bert} architectures, and their variants.
+These pre-training strategies now enable state-of-the-art performance on a wide array of natural language tasks.